 What exactly is a Rainforest?

 A rainforest is a tropical forest.
-It’s a dense area of tall trees that receives heavy year-round rainfall.
+It’s a dense area of tall trees that receives heavy year-round rainfall – typically at least 100 inches (254 centimeters).
 The tall trees block out much of the sunlight, preventing heavy undergrowth as is found in a jungle.
 The canopy provides a high home for many birds and animals!

 The rainforests of Costa Rica are among some of the most productive ecosystems of the world.
 Biologists recognize at least 13 different types of rainforest in the world.
-Each is a unique habitat, with creatures and microclimates all their own.
-From the river-and-canal highways of Tortuguero to the cloud forests of Monteverde, each Costa Rica rainforest has a unique personality to explore.
+Each has a unique habitat, with creatures and microclimates all their own.
+The following are some of our Expert recommended rainforest experiences:

 Costa Rica Rainforest Animals

 Costa Rica occupies a unique location, where the Southern and Northern American continents connect.
 Thanks to this, animal species from both continents mingle and mix in a way seen nowhere else in the world.
 Costa Rica has the highest density of biodiversity of any country – over 4% of the world’s species can be found here, and hundreds of those species are only in Costa Rica.
 Learn more about Costa Rica animals.

 Colorful flora is truly what gives a tropical destination its aura of fun!
 If you think that the wildlife run rampant in this country, just wait till you see the plants – Costa Rica has over 10,000 species of vascular plants, with more and more added every year!
 If you love orchids, you’ll find many in the country that can be seen nowhere else in the world.
 Costa Rica has an amazing wealth of tropical flowers and other plants, including huge numbers of orchid and bromeliad species.
 Ask your guide to point out the Guanacaste tree – it gave its name to the Guanacaste province and is the national tree of Costa Rica.